-Actinic purpura is a common, benign disease of elderly individuals who have clear skin types.
+Actinic purpura is a common, benign disease of elderly individuals with fair skin types.
 The disorder appears to be caused by dermal and vascular fragility induced by chronic sun exposure.
 It does not predispose to serious complications, and the risk of bleeding is minimal.
-However, it could cause significant aesthetic and cosmetic damage and induce a significant psychological impact.
+However, it can cause significant aesthetic and cosmetic damage and induce a significant psychological impact.
 Treatment is limited, mainly relying on creams based on vitamin A derivatives and moisturizing creams.
-Photoprotection remains the best treatment, and it is based on (1) physical clothing, (2) chemical means, by the regular application of sunscreens, and especially (3) behavioral by avoiding excessive sun exposure.
+Photoprotection remains the best option, and it is based on (1) physical clothing, (2) chemical means, via the regular application of sunscreen, and (3) behavioral by avoiding excessive sun exposure.

 A multidisciplinary approach to actinic purpura

-Actinic purpura is a very common presentation, especially in elderly individuals.
-While the condition is benign, it does lead to thinning of skin that is easily prone to bleeding, even with minor trauma.
+Actinic purpura is a very common condition, especially in elderly individuals.
+While the condition is benign, the skin is easily prone to bleeding, even with minor trauma.
 Healthcare workers including nurse practitioners can play a key role in the prevention of this condition.
-Besides use of moisturizers, the patient should be encouraged to use sunscreens and wear sun-protective garments including a wide-brimmed hat.
-It is also important that these patients are also prone to actinic keratosis, hence awareness and a biopsy may be required.
+Patients should be encouraged to keep their skin moisturized, to use sunscreen, to wear sun-protective garments including a wide-brimmed hat, and to avoid direct sun exposure.
+It should also be noted that patients with actinic purpura are also more to actinic keratosis, hence awareness and a biopsy may be required.

 |||Ceilley RI, Treatment of Actinic Purpura.
 The Journal of clinical and aesthetic dermatology.
 2017 Jun [PubMed PMID: 28979656]|